 Her favorite memories of Drew involve spending time with friends who became family because she was so far from home.
 Emma said, “I feel a lot of the success I’ve had is because of Drew.
 I was not very academic in high school but when I got to Drew people actually thought I was smart and this built my confidence in reading and writing, curiosity and being able to problem solve.
 Drew taught me how to educate myself and learn.
-I would not have had those opportunities without the experiences at Drew.”
+I would not have had those opportunities without the experiences I had at Drew.”

 What do you think is the key to your success in the field of accounting?